Projects

 Despite being in an arid zone, there are a vast array of plants – both flowering and non-flowering – in Vulkathunha.
 The Friends are preparing a booklet with photographs of these flowers and plants to help visitors to the Park identify these plants.
 Go to the flower identification page for more details

-7 Directional Marker at summit of ridge-top walk
+3 Directional Marker at summit of Ridge-top walk

 A walking trail from the Balcanoona Headquarters towards the west and then ascending northwards along an easily navigated ridge and ending at a lookout point is being developed.
+This project is now complete.
 Go to the toposcope page for more details

-View of Balcanoona from near where the Directional Marker will be built
+View of Balcanoona from near where the Directional Marker was built

 Ray making a new entrance